greypanda/monit_enconf/README.md

 # monit_enconf and monit_disconf for quick configuration enabling and disabling

 # This is a work-in-progress.
 The basic operation is working, but docs are still incomplete #
+# There is also some un-needed code in the script, but it only produces useless messages. #

 ## Description
 This is a shell (Bash) script that replicates for monit the a2ensite